 If you are a reservist called to active military duty for more than 179 days, you are entitled to receive a taxable distribution of your HCSA or LPSA balance (contributions less the amount reimbursed) if you request a distribution by the last day of the calendar year in which you made such contributions.

 Call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.
 You can also contact your HR representative for more information about a military leave of absence.

-In the event Citi's Military Leave of Absence policy expires or otherwise ceases to remain in effect, you are still entitled to continue coverage for yourself and your eligible dependents under the Citigroup Health Benefit Plan, the Citigroup Dental Benefit Plan, the Citigroup Vision Benefit Plan, and the HCSA or LPSA under the Citigroup Spending Account Plan for the length of your leave up to 24 months in accordance with the Uniformed Services Employment and Reemployment Rights Act of 1994 (USSERA), as long as you give Citi notice of your leave as soon as practical (advance notice, if possible).
+In the event Citi's Paid Military Leave of Absence Policy expires or otherwise ceases to remain in effect, you are still entitled to continue coverage for yourself and your eligible dependents under the Citigroup Health Benefits Plan, the Citigroup Dental Benefit Plan, the Citigroup Vision Benefit Plan, and the HCSA or LPSA under the Citigroup Spending Account Plan for the length of your leave up to 24 months in accordance with the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), as long as you give Citi notice of your leave as soon as practical (advance notice, if possible).
 Your contributions would be made on an after-tax basis.

 If the entire length of the leave is 30 days or less, you will not be required to pay any more than the portion you paid before the leave.
 If the entire length of the leave is 31 days or longer, you may be required to pay up to 102% of the entire amount (including both employer and employee contributions) necessary to cover an employee who does not go on a military leave.
 Your other benefits will be terminated at the beginning of your military leave.